 Nevertheless, Steinway remained as a tenant.
 On July 4, 1916 The New York Times reported “Following the northern trend of trade, Steinway & Sons, piano manufacturers, whose offices and salesrooms have been on East Fourteenth Street, for the last fifty-eight years, have purchased a new home site on West Fifty-seventh Street and will erect a ten-story building, estimated to cost about $500,000.”

 And yet it would be another seven years before the new headquarters was completed.
 In the interim, somewhat surprisingly, in October 1921, after decades of use as a warehouse, Steinway Hall was the scene of a concert again.
-The Times reported that pianist Yolando Mero would play in the auditorium “dedicated by Barona-Rosa Oct.
+The New York Times reported that pianist Yolando Mero would play in the auditorium “dedicated by Barona-Rosa Oct.
 31. 1867, and popularly abandoned since the early nineties to its memories of Patti, Rubinstein, Pachmann and MacDowell.”

 But any hopes of resurrection were short lived.
 As Steinway & Sons prepared to move to West 57th Street, the hearts of musicians nationwide sank.
 On May 5, 1923 The Music Trade Review wrote “The announcement that Steinway Hall on East Fourteenth street, New York, has passed from the hands of Steinway & Sons marks the end of what is beyond all probability the greatest musical landmark, not only in this city, but in the United States.”
 The Review added “When the day comes for the structure to be razed it will be one of which no musician and no piano man, no matter what may be his affiliation, can think without a feeling of regret.”